 - The writer can also choose another character like any important character from the story, or even a less important character who is witnessing events, or a person retelling a story told by someone else.

-- In this narrative, the character depicts every incident and events which will happen or had happened in the story.
+- In this narrative, the character depicts every incident and event which will happen or had happened in the story.

-- The reader enjoys the whole story from the chosen character perspective who is most of the time the protagonist of the story.
+- The reader enjoys the whole story from the chosen character’s perspective who is most of the time the protagonist of the story.

-- Reader feels like sitting at the head of the main character, going with him/her to witness everything, every incident, event, adventure and feeling the emotions of the protagonist.
+- The reader feels like sitting at the head of the main character, going with him/her to witness everything, every incident, event, adventure and feeling the emotions of the protagonist.